Data Salon

 Frank Lu is an assistant professor of biomedical engineering at Binghamton University.
 He received his bachelor's and master's degrees from Zhejiang University, and his PhD from the National University of Singapore.
 His research interests include multiphoton microscopy, label-free digital histopathology, Stimulated Raman Scattering (SRS) microscopy, live-cell imaging, dynamic imaging into the tumor microenvironment, optical bioimaging for neurosurgical guidance and neuro-oncologic studies and computer-visi.

-Kenneth Chiu joined the Department of Computer Science as an assistant professor in September 2004.
+Kenneth Chiu joined the School of Computing as an assistant professor in September 2004.
 He is currently an associate professor there.
 He received his undergraduate degree from Princeton University, and his PhD from Indiana University.
 He is currently a PI or co-PI on three cyberinfrastructure-related NSF grants.
 His research interests are in high-performance computing, big data and bioinformatics.

 Adiel Felsen is an undergraduate student studying computer science and mathematics at Binghamton Univeristy.